bezig01/Sticker-Image/README.md

 ## License

-Sticker-Image is released under the MIT license.
+StickerView is released under the MIT license.
 See [LICENSE](./LICENSE) for details.